jmbreda/Sanity/tests/README.md

     ```bash
     python compare.py
     ```
-    Differences are saved in `compare.log` file.
+    Details on differences are saved in `compare.log` file.